April 12, 2026 (2mo ago) — last updated May 13, 2026 (1mo ago)

 What challenge am I meeting today, and where do I feel it in my body first?

-That question turns the breath from a relaxation trick into a self-study tool.
-Over time, 3 part breath can become a way to notice your patterns without being run by them.
-That’s where the practice gets interesting.
+That question turns the breath into a self-study tool.
+Over time, three-part breath helps you notice patterns without being run by them.

 Discover Your Life Purpose Today!